Naman1997/VAAK/Circuit.md

 If all sensors are straight, the default value will be 'NO'.
 However, once you bend your sensors, the values should change and instead show other alphabets.

 # Connection with Raspberry Pi
-Now that you have tested your output to be accurate, use the included USB cable of your arduino to connect to your Raspberry Pi.
+Now that you have tested your output to be accurate, use the included USB cable of your arduino and connect your Raspberry Pi to your Arduino.

+Now go back to [README.md](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/README.md) and start reading from *Prerequisites*.